ekluttges/odin-recipes/README.md

-This is my first HTML project where I will program the structure of a webpage using all the knowledge I learned in The Odin Project.
+This is my first HTML project where I will program the structure of a webpage using all the knowledge I learnt in The Odin Project.

 Objective: